 Population Science and Bio-Behavioral protocols are reviewed in a similar manner to therapeutic protocols by a special dedicated committee for these types of studies under the authority of the Medical Director for Clinical Trials.
 This subcommittee of reviewers also includes members of the Cancer Prevention, Control and Population Research Program, in addition to members of the PRMC with content expertise in the disease or study topic.
 The Population Science Research Program membership has broad expertise in cancer control research.
 They assess the scientific merit of the non-therapeutic trial, and represent this review to the PRMC.

-Cooperative group trials are administratively reviewed by the PRMC.
+National group trials are administratively reviewed by the PRMC.
 The Clinical Trials Disease Team completes the required PRMC Submission Form, the research nurse/coordinator submits the Research Coordinator sign-off document and enters the protocol into OnCore.
 The protocol is then forwarded to the Investigational Pharmacist for review.
 Once all the review forms are completed, the cooperative group protocol is then reviewed by the PRMC chair or co-chair and either administratively approved or forwarded to the PRMC for full review.